 NO. No we do not, so I made it my mission to find a way to replicate a prepared can of condensed milk without all the sugar!

-Let me start by saying that since we aren’t using granulated sugar the condensed milk won’t be quite as thick as you may be used to when opening a can of the prepared stuff.
+Let me start by saying that since we aren’t using granulated sugar, the condensed milk won’t be quite as thick as the prepared stuff.

+As I mentioned, I tested three different milks; cow, coconut and almond.
 Here are my thoughts on the results:

 - Cow’s milk came out the thickest by heating the milk for over an hour and a half.
 Curds form so skim it from the top often.
 I didn’t add the thickener to this version.

 I can’t wait for you to experiment with making your own condensed milk!
 Tell me what your favorite milk and sugar alternative is!

 Now how do you combat the convenience of these overly sweetened prepared foods?

 The next time you go grocery shopping make a conscious effort to look at the label and pay close attention to the ingredient list.

 Sugar Free Condensed Milk

-- 1 1/2 cups milk (coconut, whole milk, almond)
+- 1 1/2 cups milk coconut, whole milk, almond

-- 1/2 cup (adjust to your preference) Sugar Alternative (Swerve)
+- 1/2 cup adjust to your preference Sugar Alternative (Swerve)

-- 3 tablespoons butter (omit for vegan option)
+- 3 tablespoons butter omit for vegan option

 - 1 teaspoon vanilla extract

-- 1/4-1/2 teaspoon guar gum (optional)
+- 1/4-1/2 teaspoon guar gum optional

 - In a medium saucepan add milk and sugar alternative together and simmer over medium heat.
 Stir constantly and when the milk shows small bubbles lower the heat to simmer.

-- Continue to simmer until milk reduces and begins to thicken (this can take up to 1½ hours).
+- Continue to simmer until milk reduces and begins to thicken (this can take up to 1 1/2 hours).
 Skim the top of the milk if a layer forms.